Skip to main content

 3. Earned value (EV)

-You’re also going to need to create a few tables to put together the data sets.
+You’re also going to need to create a few tables to these together.

 Planned Value

 Planned value (PV) is the time-based project spend of a project.
-It takes the budget and breaks it down to show how the budget will be spent across the length of the project.
+It breaks down the budget to show how it will be spent across the length of the project.
 The sum total of all planned work should add up to the total budgeted cost (TBC).

 Here is an example of the PV table for a sample project: